SOLAR CYCLE 25

-(YELLOWKNIFE, NWT) The peak of Solar Cycle 25 is expected in 2025, which is pretty great news for northern communities as aurora tourism is now returning to the Northwest Territories, Yukon, Manitoba, Alaska and other hotspots in the circumpolar region.
+(YELLOWKNIFE, NWT) The peak of Solar Cycle 25 is now under way (see the joint NASA/NOAA announcement here), which is pretty great news for northern communities as aurora tourism is now returning to the Northwest Territories, Yukon, Manitoba, Alaska and other aurora viewing hotspots in the circumpolar region.

 Read More